KJB88/KJB88.github.io/_pages/bio.md

 layout: bio
 permalink: /bio/
 title: Personal Bio
 description: Here you'll find my personal life, experiences and hobbies.
 It's mostly guff, but a journey travelled is a story waiting to be told.
-Also, it has cat pictures!!
+Also, it has cat pictures!!!
 nav: true
 nav_order: 2